 - All equines, carriages, harness and CD Coaches must have been assessed by an approved Carriage Driving Assessor. - All 4-wheel vehicles must have a turntable or an alternative method of articulation and, where possible, axles should be set at 138/140cms.
-If the track width is different then please ensure that the actual width is stated on the entry form. - The driver's reins must be attached to the bit or a low ring on the headcollar. - Bright ribbons must be attached to the second set of reins held by the CD Coach, and tied onto these reins between the pad and the CD Coach's hands. - Saluting the Judge at the end of the test, the driver salutes.
+If the track width is different then please ensure that the actual width is stated on the entry form. - The driver's reins must be attached to the bit or a low ring on the headcollar. - Bright ribbons must be attached to the second set of reins held by the CD Coach, and tied onto these reins between the pad and the CD Coach's hands. - In all phases and in all classes the CD Coaches will be penalised for using the second set of reins unless on safety grounds - Saluting the Judge At the end of the test, the driver salutes.
 This can be done in the traditional way of raising the whip or it can be a wave, nod or smile, whichever suits the driver.
 On this occasion the CD Coach is acting as a groom and therefore does not salute.